willemjanvdun/OCA_notes/notes.md

 ```
 Integer i = new Integer(42); Long ln = new Long(42); Double d = new Double(42.0);
-i == ln; will fail at compile time since the can never be == since the refer to different data types.
+i == ln; //will fail at compile time since the can never be == since the refer to different data types.
 // .equals will compile without problems.
 ```